How to Clean a Smelly Drain

 - Rubber gloves

-There are various ways to eliminate foul odors from a sink drain.
-Many people find that combined methods work best.
-Start with the simplest options and work your way toward the more complicated ones.
+Below, we list several proven ways to eliminate foul odors from a sink drain.
+We recommend you start with the simplest option and work your way toward the more complicated ones.

-- Pour boiling water or vinegar down the drain: Bring a pot of water or white vinegar almost to a boil, and pour half of it slowly down the drain.
+Bring a pot of water or distilled white vinegar almost to a boil and pour half of it slowly down the drain.
 Wait for a few minutes, rinse the pipe with cold water to solidify any lingering gunk, and pour the rest of the hot water or vinegar down the drain to wash it away.
+Vinegar may be the better choice for bad smells as it has gentle cleaning properties that water lacks.

-- Pour baking soda and vinegar down the drain: Run hot tap water for several seconds, and then turn the water off.
-Dump one cup of baking soda down the drain followed by two cups of hot vinegar.
+Run hot tap water for several seconds, and then turn the water off.
+Dump one cup of baking soda down the drain, followed by two cups of hot vinegar.
 Let the concoction fizz.
 After one hour, flush the drain with hot tap water.
+The fizzing reaction helps clean out any gunk in the drain and kills bacteria.

-- Clean the P-trap: Put on rubber gloves and remove the curved portion of the plumbing beneath the sink with a wrench.
-Empty any water and gunk from the trap into a bucket.
+Put on rubber gloves and place a bucket beneath the curved portion of the drainpipe beneath the sink.
+Once the bucket is in place, remove the curved portion.
+Empty any water and gunk from the trap into the bucket.
 Take the P-trap outside and rinse it out with a garden hose.
 Reassemble the plumbing before using the sink again.

-- Clean the drain vent: In most houses, all drain vents terminate in a single opening on the roof.
-Climb up a ladder and clear away any leaves or other debris clogging the drain vent.
+In most houses, all drain vents terminate in a single opening on the roof.
+Climb up a ladder and clear away any leaves or other debris that may be clogging the drain vent.

 Follow these tips to prevent future odors:

-- Run the disposal for 20 seconds every time you dispose of food down the kitchen sink.
+- Run the disposal and the faucet for 20 seconds every time you dispose of food down the kitchen sink.

 - Pour a gallon of near-boiling water down the drain once a week.